Pier 1’s Smith aims to stanch ‘bleeding’

-For this new fiscal year, 2008, Pier 1 Imports has devised a six-pronged recovery strategy – a life preserver intended to keep the 1,196-unit retailer afloat after storming through "a truly horrible year," said Alex Smith, president and ceo, during the company's fourth-quarter and year-end earnings call.
+Fort Worth, Texas –For this new fiscal year, 2008, Pier 1 Imports has devised a six-pronged recovery strategy – a life preserver intended to keep afloat the 1,196-unit retailer after storming through “a truly horrible year,” said Alex Smith, president and ceo, during the company’s fourth-quarter and year-end earnings call this morning.

-The struggling company reported a fiscal year 2007 net loss of $227.6 million — nearly six times the scope of its prior-year loss of $39.8 million — but this was actually better than Wall Street expectations and thus on the day of the news the retailer's share price inched up to its highest price since June 2006, on brisk trading volume.
+The struggling company reported a fiscal year net loss of $227.6 million – nearly six times the scope of its prior-year loss of $39.8 million.
+But this was actually better than Wall Street expectations, and the 1,196-store specialty retailer’s share price inched up by midday today to its highest price since June 2006, on activity well above twice its average daily trading volume.
+The price began declining again by mid-afternoon.

 This can be achieved, he said, through a six-priority turnaround plan that he described as “not surprising, revolutionary or particularly original,” but rather comprised of “things any well-run retailer would do.”